USAT Buford: Later service

-In mid 1922, as one of her final duties as a U. S. transport, the Buford conducted an inspection tour of Northwestern and Alaska Army posts and closed a number of posts in the territory abandoned by the War Department.
+In mid 1922, as one of her final duties as a U.S. transport, the Buford conducted an inspection tour of Northwestern and Alaska Army posts and closed a number of posts in the territory abandoned by the War Department.

 In early 1923, the Buford was sold to John C. Ogden and Fred Linderman of the San Francisco-based Alaskan Siberian Navigation Company.
-On July 20, the fledgeling company steamed the Buford north with a delegation from the San Francisco Chamber of Commerce on board to explore the business opportunities of the Alaskan and Siberian markets.White, E. B. (1977).
+On 20 July, the fledgling company steamed the Buford north with a delegation from the San Francisco Chamber of Commerce on board to explore the business opportunities of the Alaskan and Siberian markets.White, E. B. (1977).
 "Essays of E. B. White" p.169-196.
-On their outward bound stop in Seattle, a young, out of work, 25 year-old reporter joined the party, first as a passenger, then as part of the crew to earn his passage.
-His name was Elwyn Brooks White, later to become better known as E. B. White, an editor at The New Yorker and author of the children’s classic Charlotte’s Web.
+On their outward-bound stop in Seattle, a young, out of work, 25-year-old reporter joined the party, first as a passenger, then as part of the crew to earn his passage.
+His name was Elwyn Brooks White, later to become better known as E. B. White, an editor at The New Yorker and author of the children's classic Charlotte's Web.